rschristopher/rschristopher.github.io/src/commerce/index.md

- own savings, they can be a true financial sovereign -- a sovereign of their own business -- not by fiat, but simply by opting-in to sound money: getting paid in Bitcoin, buying goods and services in Bitcoin, and empowering local businesses through liquidity channels.
+ own savings, they can be a true financial sovereign -- a sovereign of their own business -- impossible with fiat, but made possible with Bitcoin, simply by opting-in to sound money: getting paid in Bitcoin, buying goods and services in Bitcoin, and empowering local businesses through liquidity (such as lightning channels).
+In other words, empowering sovereign commerce through Bitcoin.

-Below is an overview of the levels, guiding one from hobbyist to full financial sovereign.
+Below are proposed sovereignty levels, guiding us from hobbyists to full financial sovereigns.

+!!! warning "Bitcoin versus Fiat"
+    Fiat-based commerce does not and cannot allow for sovereign commerce.
+If your payment rails require trusted third parties, then those third parties will hold absolute power over whether you can or cannot transact.
+Fiat then inevitably produces the Biblical mark of the beast, *one cannot buy nor sell*.

+    Sovereign commerce necessitates truly peer-to-peer transactions that cannot be censored or controlled by any authority.
+As such, we are still very early and much development still remains in order to make Bitcoin-commerce globally scalable.
+For now, sovereign commerce will look simultaneously antiquated (reminiscent of a gold standard) while also forward-looking (inevitable innovations that make sovereign commerce possible at global scale).

+    In short, we're not there yet, but the destination is inevitable.

 ## Sovereignty Levels

+Imagine a small community of unbanked workers.
+They could be farmers, fishermen, any small and relatively self sufficient community.
+Imagine they have some Bitcoin and occasional outside trade, and they experience fiat hyperinflation.
+How would they establish sovereign commerce?

-* [Level 1: Getting Started](sovereignty/level-1) -- Buy and sell goods and services using Bitcoin
+* [Level 1: On-chain Limitations](sovereignty/level-1) -- on-chain transactions for final settlement.
+Poor scalability, gold coins and other tokens become inevitable
-* [Level 2: Payment Service](sovereignty/level-2) -- Use a hosted payment system for your business
+* [Level 2: Primitive Tokens](sovereignty/level-2) -- localism, bartering with opendime or similar
-* [Level 3: Self Hosted](sovereignty/level-3) -- Self-host a payment system for your business, and  integrate with your own self custody
+* [Level 3: Private Channels](sovereignty/level-3) -- layer-2 payment rails such as lightning over private channels
-* [Level 4: Private Channels](sovereignty/level-4) -- Establish private channels with local partners
+* [Level 4: Public Channels](sovereignty/level-4) -- Establish limited public channels with select partners
-* [Level 5: Localism](sovereignty/level-5) -- Establish local-area payment networks
+* [Level 5: [future] point-of-sale](sovereignty/level-5) -- future inevitable, point-of-sale systems
-* [Level 6: Off-grid Commerce](sovereignty/level-6) -- Establish off-grid payment networks
+* [Level 6: [future] cold storage commerce](sovereignty/level-6) -- future inevitable, cold storage security on secondary layer
+* [Level 7: [future] layer-2 wallets](sovereignty/level-7) -- future inevitable, self-custody layer-2 wallets for employees of financial sovereigns

-Before diving in and learning to become a financial sovereign, you may want to first [understand the terms](understand-the-terms.md).
+Before diving in and learning about  sovereign commerce, you may want to first [understand the terms](understand-the-terms.md).